mberrien-fitzsimons/survey_public_banks/README.md

 ***

-This template is based on the [DSSG machine learning pipeline](https://github.com/dssg/hitchhikers-guide/tree/master/sources/curriculum/0_before_you_start/pipelines-and-project-workflow).
+This project folder outline is based on the [DSSG machine learning pipeline](https://github.com/dssg/hitchhikers-guide/tree/master/sources/curriculum/0_before_you_start/pipelines-and-project-workflow).